gytis-ivaskevicius/linux-gpu-debug-helper/nixos/gaming/steam.md

 };
 ```

-`<translate>`{=html} In the presence of both drivers, [Steam](Steam "Steam"){.wikilink} will default to amdvlk.
-The
+`<translate>`{=html} In the presence of both drivers, [Steam](Steam "wikilink") will default to amdvlk.
+The amdvlk
-amdvlk driver can be considered more correct regarding Vulkan specification implementation, but less performant than
+driver can be considered more correct regarding Vulkan specification implementation, but less performant than radv.
-radv.
 However, this tradeoff between correctness and performance can sometimes make or break the gaming experience.
 `</translate>`{=html} `<translate>`{=html} To \"reset\" your driver to radv when both radv and amdvlk are installed, set
 either `AMD_VULKAN_ICD = "RADV"` or `VK_ICD_FILENAMES = "/run/opengl-driver/share/vulkan/icd.d/radeon_icd.x86_64.json"`
 environment variable.
-For example, if you start [Steam](Steam "Steam"){.wikilink} from the shell, you can enable radv
+For example, if you start [Steam](Steam "wikilink") from the shell, you can enable radv for the
-for the current session by running `AMD_VULKAN_ICD="RADV" steam`.
-If you are unsure which driver you currently use, you
+current session by running `AMD_VULKAN_ICD="RADV" steam`.
+If you are unsure which driver you currently use, you can
-can launch a game with [MangoHud](https://github.com/flightlessmango/MangoHud) enabled, which has the capability to show
+launch a game with [MangoHud](https://github.com/flightlessmango/MangoHud) enabled, which has the capability to show
 what driver is currently in use. `</translate>`{=html} `<translate>`{=html}

 ### SteamVR